checkmarxQA/testrepo/README.md

-# testrepo
+# Test Repository

-This is a test repository
+This is a test repository used for a fork demonstration.